Akutchi/Path_Solver/readme.md

 - Zoom : Create a new map double the size from the last.

-- Add_Islands : Add land to the current map.
+- Add_Islands : Add/Erode land to the current map with the help a horizontal and a vertical gradient.

-- Init_Temperature_Z5 / Smooth_Temperature : Initilize a temperature map (matrix with value from 1 to 4) which will be used to decide which biome will goes where, and smooth it to allow for less abrupt variations.
+- Init_Temperature_Z2 : Initialize a temperature map (matrix with value from 1 to 4) which will be used to decide which biome will goes where.

-- Remove_Too_Much_Ocean : somewhat remove lakes to make land feel less continental and much more connected.

-- Place_Hills : Place (with a uniform noise) darker rocks that will (with the temperature) become elevated terrain.
+The map is generated using [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).

+- Smooth_Temperature : Smooth the temperature map for less abrupt variations.

+- Remove_Too_Much : This is a [dilation / erosion operator](https://en.wikipedia.org/wiki/Mathematical_morphology#Basic_operators) (depending on what you choose to erode) that I initialy created to remove small patch of ocean (think of a 1x1 ocean in land).

-- Place_Biome : Use the temperature map from earlier [1] to decide what color will the rock and rocky hills take.
+- Place_Biome : Use the temperature map from earlier [1] to decide what color will the rocks take.

+- Place_Topography : Using the same general algorithm as the [Generate_Baseline function(L.462)](./src/model/generation/generation.adb), it creates a general map for the ocean and the hills that are then placed on top of the previous layer.

 The current stack I'm using can be seen below :